Classification of 4d N=2 gauge theories: Acknowledgements

 \section{Acknowledgements}

 L.B. would like to thank Alok Laddha, Anirban Basu and Anudhyan Boral for useful discussions.
 L.B. is also extremely grateful to Sujay Ashok for making this project possible.
-Y.T. would like to thank Abhijit Gadde and Wenbin Yan for informing the authors of a series of previous papers \cite{Koh:1983ir,Derendinger:1984bu,Jiang:1984wr,Jiang:1984nb,Jiang:1984wn,Jiang:1984aa} concerning a partial classification.
+Y.T. would like to thank Abhijit Gadde and Wenbin Yan for informing the authors of a series of previous papers \cite{Koh:1983ir,Dong:1984vt,Derendinger:1984bu,Jiang:1984wr,Jiang:1984nb,Jiang:1984wn,Jiang:1984aa} concerning a partial classification.
 The authors would like to thank Jacques Distler for carefully reading the manuscript and making helpful suggestions concerning the known Seiberg-Witten solutions.
+They would also like to thank Pierre Fayet, Hirosi Ooguri, and Edward Witten for informing them a few points to be corrected concerning the historical developments in an earlier version of the manuscript.
+Finally, the authors thank Antonio Sciarappa and Gabi Zafrir for pointing out that the last two entries of Sec. \ref{Antonio} were missing from previous versions of the manuscript.
+The last entry there was also missing from Table \ref{1gon-isolated} which lists all the allowed representations.

 The work of L.B. is supported in part by the University of Tokyo Research Internship Program (UTRIP) for undergraduates.
 The work of Y.T. is supported in part by JSPS Grant-in-Aid for Scientific Research No. 25870159 and in part by WPI Initiative, MEXT, Japan at IPMU, the University of Tokyo.